 Response to COVID-19

-Nepal introduced lockdown measures since 24 March and has progressively reduced them since 12 June.
-The government has increased health spending, including by providing additional incentive pay and insurance coverage to all medical front-line personnel, importing additional medical supplies, and setting up quarantine centres and temporary hospitals.
-They are also strengthening social assistance by providing those most vulnerable with daily food rations, subsidizing utility bills for low-usage customers, and taking steps to partially compensate those who suffer job loss.
+Nepal introduced its first lockdown measures on 24 March 2020 and has progressively been reducing them since the 12 June.
+The government has increased its health spending.
+Results are the provision of additional incentive pay and insurance coverage to all medical frontline personnel, import of additional medical supplies, and the creation of quarantine centres and temporary hospitals.
+Social assistance has also been strengthened as the most vulnerable are being provided with daily food rations, subsidized utility bills for low-usage customers, and measures to partially compensate those who suffer job loss.

-Nepal has also been a recipient of financial aid to combat the COVID-19 crisis.
-The IMF Executive Board approved the disbursement of US$214 million in emergency financing ; the World Bank approved a fast-track $29 million COVID-19 Emergency Response and Health Systems Preparedness Project ; and the Asian Development Bank (ADB) today approved a $250 million concessional loan to help the Government of Nepal fund its response to the novel coronavirus disease (COVID-19) pandemic.
+Nepal has been a recipient of financial aid to combat the COVID-19 crisis.
+The IMF Executive Board approved the disbursement of US$214 million in emergency financing, the World Bank approved a fast-track $29 million COVID-19 Emergency Response and Health Systems Preparedness Project, and the Asian Development Bank (ADB) today approved a $250 million concessional loan to help the Government of Nepal fund its response to the pandemic.

-There are some concerns about the mismanagement of COVID-19 resources, as it happened with the 2015 earthquake-related funds.
+There are some concerns about potential mismanagement of COVID-19 resources due to previous mismanagement of the 2015 earthquake-related funds.
 There have been some allegations of corruption in medical procurement already.
-In April, the government scrapped the contract with Omni Group, the supplier of medical equipment to the government, for failing to supply the promised gear in time.
+In April, the government dissolved its contract with Omni Group, the supplier of medical equipment to the government, for failing to supply the promised gear in time.
 Earlier, the government had bypassed the lowest bidder and awarded the contract to Omni Group.